Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation

 \subsubsection{Real-time Embodied Planning}

-To complete embodied tasks in real time, the robot not only needs to make reasonable plans $P$, but also has to execute them and react.
-A real-time embodied planning problem can be viewed as multiple long-horizon embodied planning problems arranged in the time dimension.

 At time $t_{0}$, the agent is given an embodied task $E$ in natural language and an image of the current scene $I_{0}$.
-Then the agent decomposes $E$ into a sequence of skill functions $P_{0}$.
-At this point, the first round of embodied task planning is completed.
+Then the agent $M$ decomposes $E$ into a sequence of skill functions $P_{0}$.
+At this point, the first round of embodied task planning is complete.
 After the robot executes the first skill function of $P_{0}$ by generating a trajectory $\tau$ to control the robot or performing a non-interactive function, the environment changes and another image of the scene $I_{1}$ at time $t_{1}$ is given.
-The agent then decompose $E$ into another sequence $P_{1}$, referring to $P_{0}$.
-The agent repeatedly solves a string of long-horizon embodied task planning problems and execute the first step of the plan until the task $E$ is completed.
+The agent then decomposes $E$ into another sequence $P_{1}$, referring to $P_{0}$.